wwt/SwiftCurrent/.github/guides/Getting Started with SwiftUI.md

 ## Adding the dependency

-For instructions on SPM and CocoaPods, [check out our installation page.](installation.html#swift-package-manager)
+For instructions using Swift Package Manager (SPM) and CocoaPods, [check out our installation page.](installation.html#swift-package-manager) This guide assumes you used SPM.

 ## IMPORTANT NOTE